adesso-austria/jamstack-gatsby/README.md

 - gatsby-transformer-sharp | to transform the image depending on screen-size (and many more options
 - gatsby-plugin-zopfli | to enable gZip compression
 - gatsby-plugin-manifest | to make it a PWA
-- gatsby-plugin-sw | to enable service worker
+- gatsby-plugin-sw | to enable service worker & offline capability
-- gatsby-plugin-offline | to make the site available offine

 ### Other libraries